zitadel/zitadel/docs/docs/examples/secure-api/go.md

 ```

 Get a valid access_token for the API.
 You can achieve this by login into an application of the same project or
-by explicitly requesting the project_id for the audience by scope `urn:zitadel:iam:org:project:id:zitadel:aud`.
+by explicitly requesting the project_id for the audience by scope `urn:zitadel:iam:org:project:id:{projectid}:aud`.

 If you provide a valid Bearer Token: